Hack23/cia-compliance-manager/docs/markdown-overview.md

 This documentation provides a complete API reference for the CIA Compliance Manager in Markdown format, suitable for embedding in GitHub repositories and other documentation systems.

+## What is the CIA Compliance Manager?

+The CIA Compliance Manager is a TypeScript/React application that helps visualize and evaluate information security posture based on the CIA triad model:

+- **Confidentiality**: Protection from unauthorized access
+- **Integrity**: Protection from unauthorized modification
+- **Availability**: Ensuring systems are operational when needed

+Each dimension is rated on a scale of 1-5, creating a comprehensive security profile.

 ## Key Concepts

-The CIA Compliance Manager is structured around core security concepts:
+The application is structured around these core security concepts:

 - **CIA Triad**: Confidentiality, Integrity, and Availability - the three pillars of information security
 - **Security Levels**: Quantified measurements (1-5) of each CIA dimension
 - **Impact Analysis**: Assessment of business impacts at different security levels
 - **Compliance**: Evaluation against security frameworks and standards
+- **Risk Assessment**: Evaluation of security risks based on the CIA profile

 ## Module Organization